 The majority of funds kept on BitMEX are kept in cold storage, and private keys are never kept in cloud storage.
 Likewise, BitMEX manually verifies every single withdrawal of funds from the exchange to ensure they are legitimate.

 System-wide security on BitMEX is secured using Amazon Web Services’ (AWS) cloud powered security.
-Whilst not entirely in keeping with the tenets of decentralized security, the integration of AWS requires multiple authentication methods to access sensitive systems and data, ensuring the high integrity security of BitMEX’s systems.
+While not entirely in keeping with the tenets of decentralized security, the integration of AWS requires multiple authentication methods to access sensitive systems and data, ensuring the high integrity security of BitMEX’s systems.

 Trading Engine Security